dchaplinsky/declarations.com.ua/README.md

 It's possible to utilise docker and docker-compose to run declarations.com.ua locally.
 Everything except R analytics should work with it at the time of writing this.

-**WARNING: This is currently not suitable for production.**
+**WARNING: This is currently not suitable for production as is.
+Web service should not run with `runserver` and various settings should be altered.**

 First make sure you have recent Docker CE (tested on 17.03.1) and docker-compose (tested on 1.13.0), then follow these steps from the repository root:
+1. Make sure git submodules are pulled in
-1. docker-compose up -d
+2. docker-compose up -d
-2. docker-compose run web python3 manage.py migrate
+3. docker-compose run --rm web python3 manage.py migrate
-3. (optional) docker-compose run web python3 manage.py createsuperuser
+4. (optional) docker-compose run --rm web python3 manage.py createsuperuser
-4. docker-compose run web python3 manage.py createindices declarations_v2 nacp_declarations
+5. docker-compose run --rm web python3 manage.py createindices declarations_v2 nacp_declarations

 In order to import NACP data:
 1. Create a `declarations_bank` directory in the repo root (don't worry, it's gitignored)
-2. Copy the NACP dump archive into it along with possibly empty `corrected.csv` file
+2. Visit `http://localhost:5984/_utils/` and go to "Setup" tab in order to create CouchDB stuff
-3. docker-compose run web python3 manage.py loadnacp /mnt/declarations_bank/your_nacp_archive_dir /mnt/declarations_bank/corrected.csv
+3. docker-compose run dragnet_utils python3 import.py /mnt/declarations_bank/your_nacp_archive_dir -u admin -p admin -e http://couchdb:5984 -c 19 -C 200

+Choose params according to [dragnet](https://github.com/excieve/dragnet) documentation.

+In order to run sync between CouchDB and ElasticSearch (this requires that the both DB and index exist): docker-compose up -d sync

+This will continuously synchronise both.
+Autorestart might need to be added to the compose definition in order to restart on failure.
+Sync will track last pushed change and restart from this point.
+Please be aware that it will also sync deletions.

+In order to run dragnet execution profiles: docker-compose run --rm dragnet_utils python3 profile.py aggregated all -d /mnt/dragnet_data -u admin -p admin -e http://couchdb:5984 -s http://elasticsearch:9200

+See dragnet repo for more details about it. `--noreexport` param might be needed in case of recurring execution (such as a cron job).

 You may use `/mnt/declarations_bank` volume for other import dumps as well and remap to a different host path if needed.

-If everything's good then the site should be available at `http://localhost:8000/`.
+If everything's good then the site should be available at `http://localhost:8000/` and CouchDB admin .

 This setup also includes a container to work with elasticdump, which can be invoked with `docker-compose run elasticdump`.